Modules (modules.yaml)

 Modules are one of several ways you can use Spack packages.
 For other options that may fit your use case better, you should also look at spack load and environments.

-If you have installed a supported module system you should be able to
+Assuming you have a module system installed, you should now be able to use the module command to interact with them:

 $ module avail